 Meditating, Esther suddenly realizes that her head is being involuntarily swiveled, her nose drawing letters.
 (Honest!)

-While sustaining the miracle of remaining in meditation, she calls out to Jerry to alert him, and he jots down what her nose spells:
+While still in meditation, she calls out to Jerry to alert him, and he jots down what her nose spells:

 “I am Abraham.
 I am your spiritual guide.”